pokgak/pokgak.github.io/content/articles/docker-bake.md

 Now, I should be able to run my docker-compose command right...?

 ```
-# `--builder multiplatform` to tell docker-compose to use the docker-container builder we just created
+# use `--builder multiplatform` to tell docker-compose to use the docker-container builder we just created
 $ docker compose -f ./cicd/docker/docker-compose.yaml build --builder multiplatform serviceA
 ...
 failed to solve: base: failed to resolve source metadata for docker.io/library/base:latest: pull access denied, repository does not exist or may require authorization: server message: insufficient_scope: authorization failed